-ALMIGHTY and everlasting God, heavenly Father, we give thee humble thanks, for that thou hast vouchsafed to call us to the knowledge of thy grace, and faith in thee : Increase this knowledge, and confirm this faith in us evermore.
-Give thy holy Spirit to this Infant, that he may be born again, and be made an heir of everlasting salvation; through our Lord Jesus Christ, who liveth and reigneth with thee and the Holy Spirit, now and for ever.
+ALMIGHTY and everlasting God, heavenly Father, We give thee humble thanks that thou hast vouchsafed to call us To the knowledge of thy grace and faith in thee: Increase this knowledge, and confirm this faith in us evermore.
+Give thy Holy Spirit to this Infant, That he may be born again, And be made an heir of everlasting salvation; Through our Lord Jesus Christ, Who liveth and reigneth with thee and the Holy Spirit, Now and for ever.
 Amen.

-I Then shall the Priest speak unto the Godfathers and Godmothers on this wise.
+¶ Then shall the Priest speak unto the Godfathers and Godmothers on this wise.

-DEARLY beloved, ye have brought this Child here to be baptized, ye have prayed that our Lord Jesus Christ would vonchsafe to receive him, to release him of his sins, to sanctify him with the Holy Ghost, to give him the kingdom of heaven, and everlasting life.
-Ye have heard also that our Lord Jesus Christ hath promised in his Gospel to grant all these things that ye have prayed for : which promise he, for his part, will most surely keep and perform.
-Wherefore, after this promise made by Christ, this Infant must also faithfully, for his part, promise by you that are his sureles, (until he come of age to take it upon himself,) that he will renounce the devil and all his works, and constantly believe God's holy Word, and obediently keep his commandments.
+DEARLY beloved, ye have brought this Child here to be baptized; ye have prayed that our Lord Jesus Christ would vouchsafe to receive him, to release him of his sin, to sanctify him with the Holy Ghost, to give him the kingdom of heaven and everlasting life.
+Ye have heard also that our Lord Jesus Christ hath promised in his Gospel, to grant all these things that ye have prayed for: which promise he, for his part, will most surely keep and perform.
+Wherefore, after this promise made by Christ, this Infant must also faithfully, for his part, promise by you that are his sureties, (until he come of age to take it upon himself,) that he will renounce the devil and all his works, and constantly believe God's holy Word, and obediently keep his commandments.